Viscaweb/reswift-presenter-demo/README.md

 the `Presenter` will change.
 The `ViewController` will be responsible of observing both this `state` property and also the `viewLoaded` property.
 Whenever `state` change and `viewLoaded` is true, then the render of the view should happen.

+# Subsribing & unsubscribing

+### Problem

+Having too many subscribers can affect performances.
+Only module that are on screen should be subscribing.

+### Solution [WIP]

+Subscribe to a `FeatureStore` from the `ViewController`.
+This store is not like the ReSwift store.
+It would work with the `Presenter` in order to send to the `ViewController` not the `AppState` but the `ViewModel` it needs.
+Subscribing would happen in `viewWillAppear`.
+Unsubscribing would happen in `viewWillDisappear`.